Sture Gillström: Football

 He started to play football with the local club Hammarby IF as a youngster.
 On 2 August 1925, at the age of 16, Gillström debuted in the senior team, in the first fixture of the Division 2 campaign, and scored two goals as Hammarby won 3–2 against Sundbybergs IK.

 Gillström established himself as an important offensive player in Hammarby, competing in the Swedish second tier, and was the club's top scorer during four seasons.
 In total, Gillström made 159 league appearances for Hammarby, scoring 72 goals, between 1925 and 1936.

 He enjoyed a brief stint at the Allsvenskan club AIK, during the season of 1933–34.
-Back in Hammarby for the 1934–35 season, Gillström scored a hattrick on 5 May 1935 against Västerviks AIS and become the teams top scorer for the season with eight goals.
+Back in Hammarby for the 1934–35 season, Gillström scored a hattrick on 5 May 1935 against Västerviks AIS and become the team's top scorer for the season with eight goals.

 After definitely leaving Hammarby in 1936, Gillström finished his playing career with Sundbyberg in the Swedish lower divisions.